 9. Sprinkle in some dark chocolate chips.
 (Again, this obviously adds sugar.
 I don’t do this because my youngest is a chocoholic and if I did it once he would demand it every time.
 Perhaps your children are more measured in their approach to chocolate.)

 10. Mix in some cream cheese.
 When I asked my fellow kid bloggers to help round out my list (apparently I was neglectful and have only tried 9 variations) both Mom Endeavors and No Twiddle Twaddle suggested cream cheese.
-I bet New Kid would love it, he is a huge cream cheese fan.
+I bet my son will love it, he is a huge cream cheese fan.